top of page

 -

-If I provide training, or teach a class, does that count toward accepted CEH hours?CEHs may be granted for providing prevention training or teaching a prevention-related class on a case-by-case basis.
-Attendance verification documents, course content outline, number of credit hours, and presenter(s) qualifications must be submitted and reviewed to gain Board approval.
-You may receive CEHs for this event only once during a two-year certification period.
+If an applicant provides training, or teaches a class, does that count toward accepted CEHs?CEHs may be granted for providing prevention training or teaching a prevention-related class on a case-by-case basis.
+Acceptable attendance verification documents include course content description, number of hours presenting, and presenter(s) qualifications must be submitted and reviewed to gain Board approval.
+An applicant may receive CEHs for this event only once during a three-year certification period.
+Subsequent trainings of the same education/training event will not be accepted.

 -